 - First make the red cabbage.
-You can find the instructions and step by step photos here.
+You can find the instructions here.

 - Stab the duck legs all over using a fork or a sharp knife and sprinkle the duck with salt and pepper.
 Rub the salt and pepper all over the duck legs.

 - Place the duck legs in a roasting tray and put the tray in the oven for 40 minutes.